Australian wine exports to China surge as FTA cuts tariffs

-The surge in sales to Australia’s No. 1 wine export market lifted shares in the country’s biggest wine exporter, Treasury Wine Estates (TWE.AX), to an all-time high as the news augurs well for first-half sales at the China-focused company.

-The rise also helped Australia boost its total wine shipments to their highest in a decade last year, up 15 percent to A$2.56 billion ($2.05 billion), according to data from industry group Wine Australia.
+Rising exports to China, Australia’s No. 1 wine export market, helped lift the total value of annual Australian wine shipments last year by 15 percent to A$2.56 billion ($2.05 billion), according to data from industry group Wine Australia.

 Excluding Hong Kong, Chinese sales hit A$848 million for the year, more than doubling since a free trade agreement between Australia and China took effect in December 2015, cutting tariffs from as high as 20 percent to around 3 percent.